 Graduates of the programme will be able to work in professional practice in private design offices, in local government or government agencies throughout Europe and beyond where their skills are needed.
 They may also use the master degree as a basis for entering a doctoral programme.

-Study loans are offered through Erasmus+ for master students from Spain, France, UK, and Turkey.
+Study loans are offered through Erasmus+ for master students from Spain, Italy (Emilia Romagna region), Croatia, Romania and Turkey.
 See here to find out more.

 For admission requirements: